Intravenous iron infusion

-Intravenous (IV) iron infusion is a therapy in which a combination of iron and saline solution is delivered directly into the bloodstream through a vein, in patients suffering iron deficiency, iron-deficiency anaemia and chronic kidney disease.
-IV iron infusions are recommended when oral iron supplementation fails to adequately restore iron and haemoglobin levels in the blood.
-The intravenous method is a fast, safe, and effective way of delivering iron throughout the body, as iron can be administered instantly rather than gradually over time.
+Intravenous iron infusion is a therapy in which a combination of iron and saline solution is delivered directly into the bloodstream through a vein, in patients suffering iron deficiency, iron-deficiency anaemia and chronic kidney disease.
+Intravenous (IV) iron infusions are recommended when oral iron supplementation fails to adequately restore iron and haemoglobin levels in the blood.
+The intravenous method is a fast, safe, and effective way to deliver iron throughout the body, as it can be administered instantly rather than gradually over time.